Diamondbacks vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks Recent Betting Performance

-- In seven games over the last 10 matchups when favored by sportsbooks, the Diamondbacks have a record of 6-1.
+- In eight games as the favorite over the last 10 matchups, the Diamondbacks have a record of 7-1.

-- In their last 10 games with a total, the Diamondbacks and their opponents have combined to hit the over three times.
+- When it comes to hitting the over, the Diamondbacks and their opponents are 3-7-0 in their last 10 games with a total.

-- The Diamondbacks have a record of 4-2-0 ATS over their last 10 games.
+- The Diamondbacks have won three of their last five games against the spread.

 Diamondbacks Betting Records & Stats

-- The Diamondbacks have won 66.7% of the games this season when they were the moneyline favorite (18-9).
+- The Diamondbacks have gone 19-9 in games they were favored on the moneyline (winning 67.9% of those games).

-- Arizona has a 13-6 record (winning 68.4% of its games) when it has played as moneyline favorites of -135 or shorter.
+- Arizona has a record of 10-4 when it has played as moneyline favorites with odds of -155 or shorter (71.4% winning percentage).

-- The implied moneyline probablility in this matchup gives the Diamondbacks a 57.4% chance to win.
+- Based on this contest's moneyline, the Diamondbacks have an implied win probability of 60.8%.

-- Arizona has played in 61 games with an over/under set, and have combined with its opponents to go over the total 28 times (28-30-3).
+- Arizona has combined with opponents to hit the over on the total 28 times this season for a 28-31-3 record against the over/under.

 - The Diamondbacks are 6-4-0 against the spread this season.